Countable sets versus sets that are countable in Reverse Mathematics: Introduction

-First of all, Borel formulates the Heine-Borel theorem in \cite{opborrelen2} using \emph{countable collections} of intervals (rather than sequences), i.e.\ the study of countable sets \emph{an sich} has its roots in ordinary mathematics, namely as follows. \begin{rem}[Borel's Heine-Borel] \rm Borel's formulation of the Heine-Borel theorem in \cite{opborrelen2}*{p.\ 42} involves \emph{une infinit\'e d\'enombrable d'intervalles partiels}, i.e.\ a countable infinity of partial intervals.
-Moreover, Borel's proof starts with the following (originally French) words: \begin{quote} Let us enumerate our intervals, one after the other, according to whatever law, but determined. \cite{opborrelen2}*{p.\ 42} \end{quote} Borel then proceeds with the usual `interval-halving' proof, similar to Cousin in \cite{cousin1}.
-The principles $\cocode_{i}$ for $i=0,1$ from Section \ref{bumm} state that certain countable sets can be enumerated as sequences and therefore $\cocode_{i}$ ($i=0,1$) perfectly reflect the previous quote by Borel.
-Similar observations can be made for \cite{opborrelen}*{p.\ 51}, where Borel uses language similar to the previous quote. \end{rem} Similar to the previous remark, Ramsey (\cite{keihardrammen}) and K\"onig (\cite{koning147}) used set theoretic jargon to formulate their eponymous theorem and lemma.
-All these are well-studied in \emph{Reverse Mathematics} (RM hereafter; see Section~\ref{prelim1}) formulated \emph{using sequences}, and it is therefore a natural question what happens if we work with countable sets (involving injections or bijections to $\N$) instead.
+Moreover, Borel's formulation of the Heine-Borel theorem in \cite{opborrelen2}*{p.\ 42} involves \emph{une infinit\'e d\'enombrable d'intervalles}, i.e.\ a countable infinity of intervals.
+Thus, Borel's proof starts with the following (originally French): \begin{quote} Let us enumerate our intervals, one after the other, according to whatever law, but determined. \cite{opborrelen2}*{p.\ 42} \end{quote} This sentence constitutes another use of the aforementioned principle $\cocode_{1}$.
+Borel then proceeds with the usual `interval-halving' proof, similar to Cousin in \cite{cousin1}.
+Similar observations can be made for \cite{opborrelen}*{p.\ 51}, where Borel uses language similar to the previous quote. \end{rem} Similar to the previous remark, Ramsey (\cite{keihardrammen}*{p.\ 264}) and K\"onig (\cite{koning147}) used set theoretic jargon to formulate their eponymous theorem and lemma.
+K\"onig even explicitly studies countable sets in \cite{koning147}, while Ramsey only mentions the distinction between the finite and infinite.
+All these are well-studied in \emph{Reverse Mathematics} (RM hereafter; see Section~\ref{prelim1}) with countable sets formulated \emph{using sequences}, and it is therefore a natural question what happens if we work with countable sets \emph{involving injections or bijections to $\N$} instead.
 In this paper, we provide a partial answer to this question, which constitutes a contribution to Kohlenbach's \emph{higher-order} RM (see Section \ref{prelim1}).
 We note that the (second-order) concept of `countable set' is introduced in \cite{simpson2}*{V.4.2} and used throughout \cite{simpson2}.

-Secondly, more historical motivation is provided by \emph{the uncountability of $\R$} which has an elegant formulation in terms of countable sets based on Cantor's theorem, as follows.
+Thirdly, more historical motivation is provided by \emph{the uncountability of $\R$} which has an elegant formulation in terms of countable sets based on Cantor's theorem, as follows.
 Now, Cantor's \emph{first} set theory paper \cite{cantor1}, published in 1874 and boasting its own Wikipedia page (\cite{wica}), establishes the uncountability of $\R$ as a corollary to: